 The Reason why you always blew your account

-One of the most often reasons why binary options trading accounts blow is – tada – money management.
+Be it stocks, cryptocurrency or forex trading the top thing most don’t use is “money management”.
 This is most important as this topic is your risk management.
-The risk reward ratio is not the best in the world of binary options and the traders need not only an exact rule-based strategy, but also protection of the capital.
+The risk-reward ratio is not the best in the world of binary options and the traders need not only an exact rule-based strategy but also protection of the capital.
 The losses can come in series, even with the best strategy, and so the trader must protect a particular amount, so he won’t get thrown out of the place, once the time has come to recover from the prior losses.

 Smart options trading is an investment and not some kind of gambling.
 You can make money here, but discipline and patience all over the trading day is mandatory.

 With our plan to protect your money, you invest a certain percentage of your capital and try to stay on the good site where your profit exceeds your loss.

 Losing your profits and reducing your winning numbers can be a tough game mentally.
 But the answer always lies in your percentages, the numbers tell us if we have a winning strategy for the current market conditions.
 The high returns are teasing and therefore it is even more important to use a small limit for your maximum success.
 Many brokers are suggesting 10% of your capital, but you can’t just say it like that.
 Inexperienced traders will lose their shit quickly.

 You need an money management plan for your trading strategy without risking your account all the time.
 Additionally to the rules you find below, it is important to put a stop loss for you.
 For beginners something like 5 winners or 2 trades losing are good balanced way of trading.
 The trading amount is crucial to make everything work.